The Public Interest

 One important way of testing whether there is a public interest in journalistic work is to evaluate what the impact of publication will be.
 How will publication affect the people – who will suffer and who will benefit?
 Does wider society benefit from publication?

-This is a difficult and delicate judgement, and each case must be judged carefully.
+This is a difficult and delicate judgment, and each case must be judged carefully.
 At stake is not just the potential victims of poor reporting, but the reputation of journalists and the media organisation may well suffer if publication is perceived as not acting in the public interest.

 An interesting case concerns the actions of a tabloid newspaper in the United Kingdom which began publishing pictures and names and addresses of known paedophiles as part of a “name and shame” campaign.
 This was cut short after considerable protests over whether the wider public interest was served by putting some of these individuals at risk of public hostility.